Sinn Fein makes gains in Northern Ireland election

 Story highlights

-- Sinn Fein now has 27 seats to the 28 held by the Democratic Unionist Party
+- Sinn Fein now has 27 seats to the 28 held by the pro-British Democratic Unionist Party

 - The two parties, nationalist and unionist, must negotiate a new power-sharing government